vidyasonawane/ELK-Setup/README.md

 	- try changing the network.host in elasticsearch.yml file to 0.0.0.0
 	- check the firewall, it should be inactive.
 	- Open the port 9200 in AWS security group

+6. Elasticsearch stopped working
+	- To trobleshoot the error, see the logs of elasticsearch which is stored in `/var/log/elasticsearch` directory.
+	- The error was __outOfMemoryError: Java Heap Space__
+	- Install **monit** to monitor the memory usage and configure the elasticsearch to restart when it reaches the memory usage of 80%